Han Geng: 2013–present: International recognition and acting

 On November 30, 2015, Han released his third album San Geng.
 He announced that this would be his final album release, and he will focus on acting in the future.

 In 2016, Han announced that he will be starring in the science fiction drama Hard Memory.
 He also acts as the executive producer of the series.

-In 2017, Han was cast in the fantasy suspense film The Great Detective (film).
+In 2017, Han was cast in the fantasy suspense film The Great Detective.
 In July, he featured in the documentary film The Founding of an Army, playing the role of Zhang Xueliang.
 The same month, he was cast in the film adaptation of popular video game Dynasty Warriors, playing the role of Guan Yu.
 In December, Han reprised his role as Meng Yun in the third installment of the Ex-file franchise.

 In 2018, Han starred in hacker-themed thriller Reborn.
 He also participated as a captain on the first season of the hip hop show, Street Dance of China.

 In 2019, he returned as a captain for Street Dance of China 2.

 In 2020, Han starred in modern romance drama Still Not Enough.

 Han participated in the period drama series “Legacy” which will premiere exclusively on WarnerMedia’s regional streaming service HBO Go at an unspecified date later in 2021.
 “Legacy” is a 1920s-set drama that chronicles the lives of the wealthy Yi family and three sisters who vie to inherit their father’s shopping mall business.
 In a time of upheaval and uncertainty, the three sisters set aside their differences to keep the business afloat and save their family.
 That same year he was a captain for Street Dance of China 4.

 In 2022, he returned for his 4th season of Street Dance of China as a captain once again in Street Dance of China 5.